AuthenTix-Labs/.github/profile/README.md

 # Encode Solidity Bootcamp Group 12

 Welcome to the official GitHub organization page for Encode Solidity Bootcamp Group 12!
-This repository serves as a central hub for all our project files, documentation, and resources.
+This serves as a central hub for all our project files, documentation, and resources.

 ## Table of Contents